tmpfs/async-validate/README.md

 #### Type Constants

-Indicates the `type` of validator to use, a type corresponds to a plugin function and the plugin should have been loaded.
+The `type` rule property indicates the type of validator to use, a type corresponds to a plugin function and the plugin should have been loaded.

 Recognised type values are: